Skip to main content

 Treatment Options Discussion

-An overview of all reasonable approaches — conservative to comprehensive — with pros, cons, costs, and expected outcomes for each.
-No single option is pushed; you see the full picture.
+An overview of all reasonable approaches from conservative to comprehensive, with the pros, cons, costs, and expected outcomes for each.
+No single option is pushed.
+You see the full picture.

 6

 All your questions answered.
-Whether you proceed with treatment at Best Dental, return to your original dentist, or continue researching — the decision is entirely yours with no pressure either way.
+Whether you proceed with treatment at Best Dental, go back to your original dentist, or keep researching, the decision is entirely yours with no pressure either way.

-Dr. Naderi provides honest, objective assessment even when that means confirming your current dentist's recommendation.
+Dr. Naderi gives an honest, objective assessment even when that means confirming your current dentist's recommendation.
 We never criticize other professionals or use scare tactics.
-If the original plan is sound, we'll tell you.
+If the original plan is sound, we will tell you.
 If we see alternatives worth considering, we explain them clearly.
-The goal is empowering you with information — not persuading you to switch dentists.
+The goal is giving you the information you need, not convincing you to switch dentists.

 What to Bring to Your Appointment

-Bringing existing records allows the most thorough comparison — but they're not required.
-If you don't have them, we can take new X-rays and perform a full evaluation from scratch.
+Bringing existing records allows for the most thorough comparison, but they are not required.
+If you do not have them, we can take new X-rays and do a full evaluation from scratch.

 Helpful Documentation

-• Recent X-rays — digital copies on CD/USB, or ask your dentist to email them; X-rays taken within the past 6 months are most useful
+• Recent X-rays digital copies on CD or USB, or ask your dentist to email them.
+X-rays taken within the past 6 months are most useful.

-• Written treatment plan — itemized list of recommended procedures with costs from your current dentist
+• Written treatment plan an itemized list of recommended procedures with costs from your current dentist

-• Insurance card — so we can verify coverage for any alternative treatments we discuss
+• Insurance card so we can check coverage for any alternative treatments we discuss

-• List of symptoms — written notes about pain, sensitivity, or other concerns you're experiencing
+• List of symptoms written notes about pain, sensitivity, or other concerns you are experiencing

-• Previous dental records — if you have a history of extensive dental work, prior records provide helpful context
+• Previous dental records if you have had a lot of dental work done, prior records give helpful context

-• Written questions — anything specific you want answered during the consultation
+• Written questions anything specific you want answered during the visit

-If you can't obtain records from your current dentist before your appointment, simply let us know when you call.
-We'll plan accordingly and make sure the evaluation is as thorough as possible regardless.
+If you cannot get records from your current dentist before your appointment, just let us know when you call.
+We will plan accordingly and make sure the evaluation is as thorough as possible regardless.

 Common Second Opinion Topics

-These are the situations patients most frequently bring to us for a second look.
+These are the situations patients most often bring to us for a second look.

 Dental Implants vs. Bridges

-Whether dental implants or traditional bridges better suit your situation.
-Dr. Naderi evaluates bone quality, adjacent tooth health, budget, and timeline to help you decide.
+Whether dental implants or traditional bridges are the better fit for your situation.
+Dr. Naderi looks at bone quality, the health of adjacent teeth, budget, and timeline.
 Learn more about missing teeth treatment options.

 Extraction vs. Root Canal

-Determining whether a problematic tooth can be saved or should be removed.
-Some teeth are genuinely non-savable — others can be preserved with proper treatment.
+Deciding whether a problematic tooth can be saved or should be removed.
+Some teeth are genuinely past saving.
+Others can be preserved with the right treatment.
 Dr. Naderi gives an honest long-term prognosis.

 Crown Necessity

-Verifying whether a crown is truly needed or if a more conservative filling or inlay/onlay would suffice.
-Not every large filling requires a crown — it depends on remaining tooth structure and crack presence.
+Checking whether a crown is truly needed or if a more conservative filling or inlay would work.
+Not every large filling requires a crown.
+It depends on how much tooth structure remains and whether there are cracks.

 Gum Disease Treatment

-Evaluating the severity of gum disease and whether recommended deep cleaning or surgery is appropriate.
-Understanding if less invasive approaches might be effective first.
+Evaluating how serious the gum disease is and whether the recommended deep cleaning or surgery is the right approach.
+Understanding whether less invasive options could come first.
 Learn about gum disease treatment.

 Cosmetic Treatment Plans

-Assessing smile makeover plans — whether the recommended number of veneers is appropriate, or if more conservative bonding could achieve the same result at a lower cost.
+Reviewing smile makeover plans.
+Checking whether the number of veneers recommended is appropriate, or if more conservative bonding could achieve the same look at a lower cost.

 Orthodontic Treatment

 Comparing Invisalign vs. traditional braces recommendations.
-Verifying whether bite correction is truly necessary or primarily cosmetic.
-Understanding cost and timeline differences.
+Verifying whether bite correction is truly necessary or mostly cosmetic.
+Understanding the cost and timeline differences between options.

 Wisdom Teeth Removal

-Determining whether asymptomatic wisdom teeth truly need removal or can be monitored.
-Understanding the risks of keeping vs. removing them and what the evidence actually says.
+Deciding whether wisdom teeth that are not causing symptoms actually need to come out or can simply be monitored.
+Understanding the real risks of keeping vs. removing them based on your specific situation.

 Dentures vs. Implants